 You’ll always find jars of these quick pickled cucumbers, along with pickled onions, pickled peaches, pickled banana peppers and pickled peppers recipe, in my refrigerator.
 Pickled vegetables add so much depth and flavor to our favorite recipes.
 I love serving these as a side dish to our Korean Beef Bulgogi in addition to our Spicy Cucumber Salad.
 You can also add them to your favorite sandwiches or salads.

 If you’ve been wondering how to pickle cucumbers, you’ve come to the right place.
-Making pickled cucumbers is a breeze.
+Making them is a breeze.
 All you need is a few ingredients and 10 minutes.
 This doesn’t include the hour of marinating time, however.
-Here’s how to pickle cucumbers:
+Here’s the easy steps:

 Step 1.
 Slice the cucumbers as thin and evenly as possible.
 I recommend using a Mandoline for best results.